ShuklaGroup/esmdynamic/README.md

-pip install biopython # Handle FASTA input pip install matplotlib # Visualization pip install plotly[express] # Visualization
+pip install biopython # Handle FASTA input pip install matplotlib # Visualization pip install plotly[express] # Visualization pip install tensorboard # Only needed if training
 ```

 You can run the [`predict.py`](esm/esmdynamic/predict.py) script in this repo for inference (more instructions below).